 The inaugural release, the 2009, is more restrained then the 2010 vintage yet has elegant aromatics.
 It is a delicate bouquet showing red fruit and as it opens more of the oak influence shows – revealing sweet vanilla.
 The palate is very much in balance between fruit and structure.
 Well integrated tannins anchor a pleasing finish.
 The mouth feel is smooth throughout.
 Their vision was to craft a wine that shows well upon release yet can age for 10-15 years.
 It is certainly drinking wonderfully as a youthful wine.

 Both Ed and Irene are actively involved in the wine community.
 Ed has served a number of years on the Executive Leadership Board for the UC Davis Viticulture and Enology program.
 He helped raise money to fund the college’s state of the art research winery.
-Irene serves on the board of the The Napa Valley Film Festival.
-Ed was also Executive Producer of the critically acclaimed “food” movie – Jiro Dreams of Sushi – about a Sushi Chef in Tokyo who runs a 10-seat restaurant in a basement of a metro stop – which also happens to have earned 3 stars from Michelin.
+They are founding patrons of the Napa Valley Film Festival and Irene serves on their board.
+Ed was also Executive Producer of the critically acclaimed “culinary” movie – Jiro Dreams of Sushi – about a Sushi Chef in Tokyo who runs a 10-seat restaurant in a basement of a metro stop – which also happens to have earned the coveted 3-star rating from Michelin.

-They maintain a mailing list; much of their wine is sold direct to their customers.
+Vineyard 511 maintains a mailing list; much of their wine is sold direct to their customers and sometimes they attend select consumer tasting events.
 Select distribution includes several local Calistoga Restaurants – a few premium wine shops in Los Angeles including Manhattan Fine Wines and in Indiana.
-Ed is an alumnus of Notre Dame – the college recently renovated the official hotel of the campus, Morris Inn.
-One of their changes in their wine program was to feature Notre Dame Winemakers.
-Ed is in good company; other prominent Notre Dame winemakers include Paul Hobbs and Ray Duncan at Silver Oak.
+Ed is an alumnus of Notre Dame – after the college renovated the official hotel on the campus, Morris Inn – several changes were made to their wine program including featuring winemakers who are graduates of Notre Dame.
+Ed is in good company; other prominent Notre Dame winemakers with connections to the Napa Valley include Paul Hobbs and Ray Duncan at Silver Oak.

 And while it is common for vineyard owners to have dogs, the Ojdana’s have a pet peacock (not the first Napa based winery we have come across with this pet but one of the very select few).
 You know your in wine country, when your pet is named Cabernet.